Friday’s ‘Bold And The Beautiful’ Spoilers: Flo Grills Dr. Escobar About Sally’s Illness

-The Bold and the Beautiful spoilers for Friday, April 3 promise some drama when Florence Fulton (Katrina Bowden) visits Dr. Penny Escobar (Monica Ruiz) will immediately be on her guard as she has plenty to hide, per She Knows Soaps.
+The Bold and the Beautiful spoilers for Friday, April 3 promise some drama when Florence Fulton (Katrina Bowden) visits Dr. Penny Escobar (Monica Ruiz), who will immediately be on her guard as she has plenty to hide, per She Knows Soaps.

 Sally Sends Flo A Gift

 Sally Spectra (Courtney Hope) will eavesdrop on a conversation between Flo and Wyatt Spencer (Darin Brooks).
 She will be upset when she learns that they want to spend some time together.
-Sally will be mad because she moved in to the beach house so that Wyatt and Flo could see less of each other.
-She needs her plan to work if she wants Wyatt back.
+Sally will be mad because she moved into the beach house so that Wyatt and Flo could see less of each other.
+She needs her plan to work if she wants to get Wyatt back.

 The Inquisitr reports that instead of lashing out, Sally will employ a different tactic.
 She will send Flo a sweet gift as a token of appreciation for everything that she’s done for her.
-Sally knows that she needs to keep her enemy close.
+Sally knows that she has to keep her enemy close.
 The last thing she needs is for Flo to turn against her and ask unnecessary questions.

 Flo Grills Dr. Escobar